ethanbaker/cpick/README.md

 * Testing

 Testing is used to test coverage and validness of Cpick without requiring user input.
 Testing is useful for making sure Cpick can work on your device.
-Setting testing to `true` turns on the test mode, while setting testing to `false` keeps cpick on normal mode.
+Setting testing to `true` turns on the test mode, while setting testing to `false` keeps Cpick on normal mode.

 All of the tests can be found in the [tests.go](https://github.com/ethanbaker/cpick/blob/master/tests.go) file.